 As with other large countries, a visit to the USA can be daunting.
 Distances are great, attractions numerous, there are plenty of events to partake in regardless of the time of year and due to its size weather can sometimes be a concern.
-Check out this post on experiencing luxury during your New York vacation.

 In my opinion quality always trumps quantity when traveling and because of America’s large size I recommend visiting specific parts of the country rather than trying to see it all.
 And make multiple trips.

 No New York is not the capital of the country but sometimes it feels like it is the center of the country despite being located on the east coast of the country.

 Many visits start with time spent in the “big apple” especially for visitors from Europe considering the reasonable flight time (only five hours from London).